oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 }
 ```

-This includes the Okta extension for Terraform and provides the three variables from our `okta.auto.tfvars` file to configure it.
+This includes the Okta provider for Terraform and provides the three variables from our `okta.auto.tfvars` file to configure it.

 Now, add the following to `identity.tf`: